d-hergott/DID-public/README.md

 # DID-public
 Data and code for difference in difference analysis on Bioko Island.
+Results published in [Nature Communications](https://www.nature.com/articles/s41467-024-52638-2)

+Hergott, D.E.B., Guerra, C.A., García, G.A. et al. Impact of six-month COVID-19 travel moratorium on Plasmodium falciparum prevalence on Bioko Island, Equatorial Guinea.
+Nat Commun 15, 8285 (2024). https://doi.org/10.1038/s41467-024-52638-2

 # Overview
 This repository contains a data set used to run the DID travel analysis as published in Hergott, D. et al.